Sunday, May 3, 2026

 What you measure during shadow:

-- Output diff rate.
+• Output diff rate.
 What fraction of responses are character-identical, semantically-equivalent, or materially different?
-You want at least 70 percent semantically-equivalent before advancing.
+In our rollout gate, we measured at least 70 percent semantically-equivalent responses as the advancement threshold.

 Shadow mode is the only stage where you can afford to be slow.
 Use it to find the regressions a faster ramp will not give you time to investigate.